bodobacs/oscillo/README.md

   But continous mode working with just plugging a signal in A5.

 Arduino side
-  Heavily changed Girino project files.
-They have their own GPL 3 licence. ardu/girino.pak.trig
+  Heavily changed Girino project files. ardu/girino.pak.trig

 PC side